-Because of advances in the understanding of CML and the highly successful results of TKI therapy, treatment-free remission (TFR) is now an emerging treatment goal for CML patients.
-Treatment-free remission is achieved when a patient who has discontinued TKI therapy maintains a deep molecular response (DMR, also known as "complete molecular response [CMR]") and does not need to restart treatment.
+Because of advances in the understanding of CML and the highly successful results of TKI therapy, treatment-free remission (TFR) is considered a main goal of treatment for CML patients.
+TFR is achieved when a patient who has discontinued TKI therapy maintains a major molecular response (MMR) of BCR::ABL1 level <0.1%, and does not need to restart treatment.
 Many patients with CML achieve a stable, deep response to treatment with TKIs.
+However, the ultimate goal is to find a cure for CML.

 The feasibility and safety of discontinuing TKI therapy has been evaluated in several studies.
-Patients with CML in chronic phase who achieve and maintain a stable, deep molecular response (DMR) are considered good candidates for TKI therapy discontinuation, under careful medical supervision.
+Patients with CML in chronic phase who achieve and maintain a stable, deep molecular response (DMR) for at least two years are considered good candidates for TKI therapy discontinuation, under careful medical supervision.